darshan-dhakal/portfolio-DarshanDhakal/src/pages/about/about.md

 ---
 title: about
-name: "Cezar Kelso"
+name: "Darshan Dhakal"
-designation: "Senior Detective"
+designation: "Web Developer"
-location: Los Angeles, CA 90001
+location: Inaruwa, Sunsari, Nepal
-pronouns: "he/him/el"
+pronouns: "he/him"
 website: "http://tafutza.hn/kos"
 ---

-Highly skilled and experienced law enforcement professional with over two decades of service in various specialized units.
-Adept at conducting complex investigations, coordinating tactical operations, and providing leadership in high-pressure situations.
-Known for exceptional problem-solving abilities, strategic thinking, and dedication to upholding the law.
-Seeking opportunities to leverage expertise in a challenging environment where I can continue to make a meaningful impact.
+I’m a dedicated BSc CSIT student who has built my expertise by focusing on backend development.
+My passion for crafting efficient, scalable systems has driven me to deepen my understanding of core technologies and frameworks.
+Alongside this, I’m exploring AI/ML, experimenting with models and intelligent features to enhance web applications.
+Hardworking and eager to apply my skills, I’m actively seeking an internship where I can gain hands-on experience, contribute to impactful projects, and refine my abilities in backend development and AI integration.